The River Cafe (London): Cookery books

 Rogers and Gray have written six cookbooks, including Italian Easy and The London River Café Cook Book.
 Their first book, Italian Country Cookbook won the Glenfiddich Award for Food Book of the Year and the BCA Illustrated Book of the Year award.
 They have since presented a 12-part series for Channel 4, The Italian Kitchen.

-The River Cafe Cookbook, originally published in 1995, has been described as "iconic" for its photography.
+The River Cafe Cookbook, published in 1995, has been described as "iconic" for its photography.

-Rogers and Gray each were named in the 2010 New Year's Honours List as Members of the British Empire (MBE) with the citation "for services to the Hospitality Industry".

-On 28 February 2010, Gray died of cancer, aged 71.